-There are two common categories for vaccination that your vet will suggest.
-These are core pet vaccines and non-core vaccines.
-The vaccines dogs need annually are the core pet vaccines.
-Core pet vaccines are the standard recommended vaccines for pets and commonly administered at an early age with a second shot after a year.
+There are two different vaccines that I will suggest.
+These are core vaccines and non-core vaccines.
+Core pet vaccines are the standard recommended annual vaccines for pets and commonly administered at an early age with a second shot after a year.
 In addition to the core vaccinations, I recommend: Bordetella bronchiseptica, Borrelia burgdorferi, and Leptospira bacteria vaccinations.

 Non-core vaccinations are administered depending on your dog’s immune system, overall health, and lifestyle.
 Non-core vaccinations as well as core vaccinations can be given to your dog as early as 6 weeks old.
-We can always talk about what non-core and core vaccinations does your dog need and set-up a vaccination schedule that’s convenient for you.
-Here are some of the common core dog vaccines that your vet would recommend.
+We can always talk about what non-core and core vaccinations does your dog need and set-up a dog’s vaccination schedule that’s convenient for you.
+Here are some of the common core dog vaccines that I would recommend.

 Core Dog Vaccines

-You can start to administer to your dog in one dose as early as 3 months of age.
-Some states regulate the age at which you need to first administer them.
+You can start to administer your dog one dose of the rabies vaccine as early as 3 months of age during your first visit.
+Most states regulate the age at which you need to first administer them.
 This is a core dog vaccine and they’ll need to get boosters annually.
 Rabies is fatal to dogs and there are no treatments available for it.
 That’s why getting your dog vaccinated helps prevent it.

 While Rabies 3-year is the same as the above, it differs in terms of schedule for vaccination.
-Your veterinarian will recommend a second vaccination after 1 year.
-After that, instead of getting boosters annually, you only have to do it every 3 years.
+I will recommend a second vaccination after one year.
+After that, instead of getting boosters annually, you only have to do it every three years.